nokia-eda/docs/docs/getting-started/units-of-automation.md

 Leveraging the power of [pluggable applications](../apps/app-store.md), you can create your own Fabric abstraction and use them to configure your fabric in a way that is most convenient for you.
 ///

-Again, we are not going into the weeds of the Fabric CR definition just yet, you can always refer to the [Fabric application docs][fabric-app-docs], but it is worth highlighting how in twenty lines of simple YAML we defined a fully functional Fabric configuration that is now already deployed on all of our nodes.
+Now, when the abstracted and declarative input has been processed by EDA, a fully functional Fabric configuration has been deployed on the nodes of our virtual topology.
 Don't take our word for it, let's connect to the nodes and check what config they have now.
 Do you remember that all the nodes in our fabric [had no configuration](virtual-network.md#initial-configuration) at all?
 Let's see what changed after we applied the fabric resource:

 //// details | Checking the running configuration on `leaf1`